jhaoli/GFDL-idealized-spectral-dycore/README.md

 # GFDL-idealized-spectral-dycore
 This dycore is based on the spectral idealized public dynamical core.
 It is further extended for several shallow water and baroclinic idealized cases.
 Currently. the following cases are provided:

-一、 Williamson(1992) shallow water test suite:
+1、 Williamson(1992) shallow water test suite:

 case 2: steady_geostrophic_flow